-The QLife Community Resource Directory links people with LGBTI inclusive and targeted services, including rainbow families groups and support avenues.
+The QLife Community Referral Database links people with LGBTI inclusive and targeted services, including rainbow families groups and support avenues.

 Healthy Families aims to give you the information, knowledge and confidence to support the young people in your life.
 We’re also here to help you take care of your own mental health and wellbeing during difficult times.

 You can learn more about same-sex families in Outspoken Families: A resource kit for rainbow families, including some of the key research for the wellbeing of children in same-sex families, and information and advice on managing some of the joys and challenges facing rainbow families.